-The family rooms are ideal, with 2 bedrooms (1 double, 1 twin) and a shared bathroom (tub and shower); you can also put a cot in most of them.
-Best of all, the rates are barely more expensive than a normal double room (you only pay for the extra breakfasts).
-For older kids, there are pairs of communicating rooms with their own small hallway - though these are considerably more expensive so personally I would not recommend them.
+The family rooms are ideal if you can get one, with 2 bedrooms (1 double, 1 twin) and a shared bathroom (tub and shower); you can also put a cot in most of them.
+And the rates are good, too.
+For older kids, there are pairs of communicating rooms with their own small hallway - though these are more expensive.
 For a couple with 1 baby, most normal double rooms have space for a cot.

 Babysitters can be booked at reception, or...

 ... you can use the hotel's baby listening service for free when dining in the restaurant.

 - High chairs

 - Night lights

 - Swim nappies